 Home to 3 of India’s 5 Noble Laureates, Kolkata is the educational, religious, cultural and heritage capital of the eastern part of India but actually beauty in imperfection.
 This vibrant city is warm in its embrace and still warmer in hospitality and kindness, overwhelming visitors with its festivals, colours and flavours.
 The city comes truly live during those 5 days of autumn when the annual Durga Puja Festival (celebrating the mother goddess) is held in every nook and corner worshipping clay idols hosted in beautifully crafted makeshift structures (pandals).

-In 2015 Durga Puja will be celebrated between 19th and 23rd of October.
+In 2017 Durga Puja will be celebrated between 26th September and 30th September.
 I will be more than happy to extend any help for anyone planning a trip.
 Feel the grandeur for a day atleast and enjoy her many faces.